 Associate Professor：Takayuki Sasaki

 - Plant growth is influenced by a large variety of microorganisms including beneficial and harmful ones.
 Among them, plant-infecting viruses severely damage crops, while mycoviruses-infected phytopathogenic fungi serve as biocontrol (virocontrol) agents.
 In addition, an increasing number of plant-mutualistic bacteria and fungi that enhance plant growth and promote stress tolerance in plants have been found.
 In the Group of Plant-Microbe Interactions, we study complex, dynamic interactions between plants and microorganisms to develop novel methods and approaches for plant protection against biotic and abiotic stress factors.

 Assistant Professor：Kiwamu Hyodo

 - Plant defenses against insects evolved in a long-term process of co-evolution of plants and herbivorous insects.
 In this process, plants developed enormous diversity in their chemical and mechanical defenses.
 Various defense strategies of plants against insects that involve direct and indirect defense mechanisms are studied in the group.
 Insecticides are principal control measures in integrated pest management (IPM) but insecticide sprays also damage natural enemies of arthropod pests.
-In the group, we target eco-friendly plant protection based on the use of selective insecticides that may facilitate the integration of natural enemies in IPM.
+In the group, we target eco-friendly plant protection based on the use of natural plant products and the effective integration of natural enemies in IPM.

 Assistant Professor：Tomonori Shinya